eflautt/ga-data-science/lessons/lesson-12/readme.md

 It's important to note the next question we ask is dependent on the last.
 We'll see how this sets decision trees apart from previously seen models.

 For example, suppose we want to predict if an article is a news article.
-We may start by asking does it mention a President?
+We may start by asking: does it mention a President?
     - If it does, it must be a news article
     - If not, let's ask another question - does the article contain other political figures? etc.

-Using our dataset from earlier.
-We want to predict whether an article is evergreen.
+Using our dataset from earlier, try to predict whether an article is evergreen.

 #### Comparison to previous models
 Decision trees have an advantage over logistic regression by being _non-linear_.
 A _linear_ model is one in which a change in an input variable has a constant change on the output variable.